ai2cm/fv3core/README.md

 ------------
 Make a code change in the 'fv3' directory, then run 'make tests' OR
-Option: develop stencils using data and code as volumes into a container:
+Option: develop stencils using data and code as volumes into a container, there are a couple of possibilities:
+1. Using test data in a container: make pull_test_data
+'make devc'

-Extracting test data:
+2. Extracting test data:

 * To extract test data from the container if you want to work with it outside the container make pull_test_data make extract_test_data
 After you have extracted the test data:
 'make dev'
-The run the tests from /port_dev instead of /fv3
+Then run the tests from /port_dev instead of /fv3

 If you prefer using docker run directly: docker run -v <Local fv3gfs checkout>:/port_dev -v <TEST DATA PATH>:/test_data   --name <your favorite name> -it us.gcr.io/vcm-ml/fv3ser